redhat-developer-adoption-emea/cloud-native-developer-series-guides/app-health.md

 [Spring Boot Actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) is a sub-project of Spring Boot which adds health and management HTTP endpoints to the application.
-Enabling Spring Boot Actuator is done via adding `org.springframework.boot:spring-boot-starter-actuator` dependency to the Maven project dependencies which is already done for the Catalog services.
+Enabling Spring Boot Actuator is done via adding `org.springframework.boot:spring-boot-starter-actuator` dependency to the Maven project dependencies which is already done for the Catalog service.

 Verify that the health endpoint works for the Catalog service using `curl`, replacing `{{CATALOG_ROUTE_HOST}}` with the Catalog route url: